The Ikea SYMFONISK E1744 remote control is actually intended to control the SYMFONISK WiFi speaker from Ikea.

 Import node code

-So that you can also control your Zigbee device via the NodeRed dashboard or display the values, the dashboard node should already be installed and configured.
+The dashboard node should already be installed and configured so that you can also control your Zigbee device via the NodeRed dashboard or display the values.
 You can find information about this in the following article.

-If you also use pushbullet If you want to be automatically reminded of a dead battery in your Zigbee button, you should also have the pushbullet node installed.
+If you are also over pushbullet If you want to be automatically reminded of a dead battery in your Zigbee button, you should also have the pushbullet node installed.
 You can find information about this in the following article.

-As an alternative, you can of course use it pushover or Use email as notification.
+As an alternative you can of course also pushover or E-mail use as a notification.
 You can find information about this in the following articles.

 As always, you can find the NodeRed code in the Nerdiy Git repository under the following link:

-To do this, open the properties of the marked node and enter your IEEE address in the marked area under "Payload...".
-How to find out the IEEE address of your Zigbee device is described in the article Zigbee – register devices or sensors and actuators with zigbee2mqtt.
+To do this, open the properties of the selected node and enter your IEEE address in the selected area under "Payload...".
+How to find out the IEEE address of your Zigbee device is described in the article Zigbee – register devices or sensors and actuators with zigbee2mqtt described.

 In order for the update function to work via the Node Red Dashboard, you must also enter the address here in the marked area.

-At the point marked here you can also adjust the message that is sent as soon as the battery charge level of the button falls below 20%.
+At the point marked here you can also adjust the message that is sent as soon as the charge level of the button's battery falls below 20%.

-You can of course also manage the newly registered Zigbee device via the Control or read the zigbee2mqtt dashboard.
+You can of course also use the newly registered Zigbee device via the zigbee2mqtt Dashboard control or read out.

 I have summarized other articles on the subject of Zigbee and zigbee2mqtt in the following category.
-There you will also find articles on various Zigbee devices and like this one from NodeRed can be controlled.
+There you will also find articles on various Zigbee devices and how they look like NodeRed can be controlled.

 External links: